radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/02-control-panels-and-configuration-tools.md

 The cluster monitor store is configurable from Main Control Panel > Settings > Logs > Clustermonitor.
 You can enable/disable the store from here and indicate a max age for the entries to prevent the contents from growing too large.

+>[!note]
->[!note] if you disable the cluster monitor store, no graphs display on the Server Control Panel > Dashboard tab.
+>If you disable the cluster monitor store, no graphs display on the Server Control Panel > Dashboard tab.

 ![An image showing ](Media/Image2.5.jpg)